cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to Plugins > Add New
-3. Search for "WPKJ FluentCart Alipay Payment"
+3. Search for "WPKJ Alipay Gateway for FluentCart"
 4. Click "Install Now" and then "Activate"
 5. Go to FluentCart > Settings > Payment Methods
 6. Configure your Alipay credentials